 - directing the child to re-watch recorded content or signposting to similar video instruction on a third-party site

-- arranging ‘drop in’ sessions through Microsoft Office Teams during an afternoon (Parents will be notified of this in advance and protocols for the pupil and parents will be agreed with the teacher)
+- arranging ‘catch up’ sessions through Microsoft Office Teams during an afternoon (Parents will be notified of this in advance and protocols for the pupil and parents will be agreed with the teacher)

 Please note that a period of 1 full working day is needed for teachers to prepare to successfully make the transition from classroom to remote learning.
 This enables resources to be prepared, digitised and uploaded as described above.